Muthukumar-Subramaniam/k8s-learning-path/README.md

 * Creating a Deployment and ReplicaSet Controller
 * ReplicaSet Controller Operations - Working with Labels and Selectors
 * ReplicaSet Controller Operations - Node Failures

+### Maintaining Applications with Deployments
+* Updating a Deployment and Checking Deployment Rollout Status
+* Using Deployments to Change State and Controlling Updates with UpdateStrategy
+* Pausing and Rolling Back Deployments
+* Rolling Back a Deployment and Controlling the Rate of a Rollout with UpdateStrategy
+* Using UpdateStrategy and Readiness Probes to Control a Rollout
+* Restarting a Deployment
+* Scaling Deployments